800.10 Purpose of the DDPAS-8

 The purpose of the Guardianship Screen, DDPAS-8 is to determine whether there is an indication of need for further review of the individual's competency.
 The DDPAS 8 may be completed at any time during the Level II screening process.

 A DDPAS-8 must be completed for each individual who does not already have a legal guardian.

-For individuals for whom power of attorney has been established, the PAS agency must obtain copies of the document establishing power of attorney, review it, and attach it to the DDPAS-8.
-The PAS agency must note that the document is attached to the DDPAS-8 and continue with the rest of the form.
+For individuals for whom power of attorney has been established, the ISC agency must obtain copies of the document establishing power of attorney, review it, and attach it to the DDPAS-8.
+The ISC agency must note that the document is attached to the DDPAS-8 and continue with the rest of the form.

-If the PAS agency determines, through the screening process, that the individual does not appear to require a guardian, the PAS agency will document the determination directly on the DDPAS-8.
+If the ISC agency determines, through the screening process, that the individual does not appear to require a guardian, the ISC agency will document the determination directly on the DDPAS-8.

 A copy of a completed, signed, and dated DDPAS-8 will be maintained in the individual's file.